Prairie restoration: Erosion

-Carbon Collection
+Carbon collection

 Prairie soil is also useful for carbon sequestration.
 Carbon dioxide is a heat trapping gas, and 40% of it is produced by humans and remains in the atmosphere thus worsening the effects of global warming.
 Prairie grass collects this carbon from the atmosphere through photosynthesis and stores it in its soil.
 When left undisturbed, the prairie soil acts as a Carbon sink, meaning it absorbs more carbon from the atmosphere than it releases.

-Other Purposes
+Other purposes

 Many prairie plants are also highly resistant to drought, temperature extremes, disease, and native insect pests.
 They are frequently used for xeriscaping projects in arid regions of the American West.

-A restoration project of prairie lands can be large or small.
-A backyard prairie restoration will enrich soil, help with erosion and take up extra water in excessive rainfalls.
-Prairie flowers are attractive to native butterflies and other pollinators.
 On a larger scale, communities and corporations are creating areas of restored prairies which in turn will store organic carbon in the soil and help maintain the biodiversity of the 3000 plus species that count on the grasslands for food and shelter.
+Research in Walnut Creek Restoration (Iowa) on the contribution of recently converted land (from row crop to prairie grass), shows the improvement in ground water quality over the span of 10 years.
+By changing the type of plant and quality, the issue of groundwater contamination (of unwanted chemicals, as a result of climate change and an issue of water security) can be alleviated.